Updated: Nov 9, 2021

 An important note: Having a budget is a great start to taking control of your personal finances and planning for your future.
 But, to take it a step further and ease your budgeting stressors, you should also consider having a financial plan, and looking into investment and savings strategies.
 These combined with your budget will help give you a clearer path to reaching your goals and managing your finances.

-Financial independence is a huge part of being a strong, independent woman, it is our mission to help women successfully set themselves up financially.
+Financial independence is a huge part of being a strong, independent person, and it is our mission to help women, and anyone who doesn't feel safe or welcome in financial spaces typically dominated by cis men, set themselves up for financial success.

-At Untangle Money we help women understand their (real!) financial picture, and obtain financial guidance from people that actually, really, get it.
-We would love to help you, too.
+At Untangle Money we help women understand their (real!) financial picture, and obtain financial guidance from people that actually, really, get it; this is why we offer affordable options so that we are accessible to everyone.
+We would love to help you, too!
 Join the community of hundreds of other women looking to strengthen their financial well-being.
-Get in touch here for a free consultation!
+You can check out our products and plans here or get in touch for a free consultation!